absfs/absfs/README.md

 ```

 The implementation provided by ExtendFiler will first check for an existing method of the same signature on the underlying Filer.
-If found it will simply call that method, and return the results, however if no method is found then a generic implementation is provided.
+If found it will call that method, if not it provides a default implementation.

+An extended Filer implements the FileSystem interface as follows.
 If the FileSystem method is one of the convenience functions like `Open`, `Create`, or `MkdirAll` the default implementation simply uses the Filer methods (i.e. `OpenFile` and `Mkdir`) to implement the convenience function on top of the Filer interface.
 If the missing methods is one of  `Separator`, `ListSeparator`, or `TempDir`, then the local operating system values are returned.
-Path navigation as provided by `Chdir`, and `Getwd` are provided as a complete path management implementation layered on top of the Filer so that the filer only needs to handle absolute paths.
+Path navigation as provided by `Chdir`, and `Getwd` are provided as a complete path management implementation that resolves both absolute and relative paths much the say way as the `os` package.
+The extended filer will resolve paths into absolute paths and maintains a unique current working directory for each FileSystem interface object.
+A Filer is not required to implement relative paths.

 ## Contributing

-We strongly encourage contributions, please fork and submit Pull Requests.
+We strongly encourage contributions, please fork and submit Pull Requests, and publish any FileSystems you implement.

-New FileSystem types do not need to be added to this repo, but if they are good quality implementations of useful new FileSystems we will happily add a link and description to this Readme.
+New FileSystem types do not need to be added to this repo, but we'd be happy to link to yours so please open an issue or better yet add a Pull Request with the updated Readme.

 ## LICENSE